Breast torture: Breast bondage

 Breast bondage techniques are used to compress, bind, lift or squash the breasts, which in turn makes them more sensitive and erotically stimulates them, while focussing the submissive's attention on their submissive state and their vulnerability.
 The high concentration of nerve endings in the breasts means that having them tied tightly can be a painful experience.
 Increasing and trapping the blood flow in them heightens their sensitivity.
 Breast bondage can be used as a show of power on the part of the dominant person or a way to inflict torture and punishment.
 Breast torture may include binding the breasts with ropes, chains, wire or bondage tape, or heavy rubber bands may be placed around the base of the breasts.
 Tight breast bondage is often depicted in BDSM imagery, usually using rope bondage techniques which are often derived from Japanese bondage, although breast bondage differs from most bondage techniques in that it is not intended to restrict mobility.

 Breast bondage techniques typically lift and separate the breasts.
-A rope is commonly tied around the base of each breast causing them to bulge forwards, or ropes above and below the breasts push them together so that they are pushed outwards from the chest.
+Common methods include tying rope around the base of each breast causing them to bulge forwards, or ropes above and below the breasts to push them together so that they are pushed outwards from the chest.
 This effect is accentuated if the hands are tied behind the back.
-Sometimes rope is instead used to flatten the breasts against the chest.
-Breast bondage usually leaves the nipples and much of the breast exposed for other breast torture techniques such as whipping and clamping.
+Ropes can also be used to flatten the breasts against the chest.
+Changing the shape and size of the breasts in this way makes breast bondage visually appealing to some people and is used in bondage art forms such as Shibari and Kinbaku.
+Breast bondage usually leaves the nipples and much of the breast exposed for other breast torture techniques such as whipping and clamping which can be more painful under the pressure of breast bondage.